Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Semrush organic overview for ireneandricky.com showing 95 monthly visitors despite 502 keywords ranking

-That number isn’t an estimate.
-It’s pulled directly from Semrush’s domain analysis of ireneandricky.com, run February 23, 2026.
-For context, a well-optimized blog post about a single Irvine neighborhood can generate more organic traffic than their entire website.
+That number is not an estimate.
+It is pulled directly from Semrush’s domain analysis of ireneandricky.com, run February 23, 2026.
+For context, a well‑optimized blog post about a single Irvine neighborhood can generate more organic traffic than their entire website.

-This isn’t a knock on Irene and Ricky.
-It’s a data point that reveals something important about how even the best real estate operators in competitive markets are leaving significant lead generation on the table.
+This is not a knock on Irene and Ricky.
+It is a data point that reveals something important about how even the best real estate operators in competitive markets are leaving significant lead generation on the table.

 What Buyers Are Actually Searching in Irvine